 Drug Tests Do Not Check for CBD

 First, understand that drug tests do not screen for CBD.
 So, it will not show up on your drug test no matter how much you take.
-However, it is also important to understand that this only applies to pure CBD.
-Some products may contain some level of THC, which is tested for, and may be of a high enough level to show up on your drug screening.
+Some CBD products may contain some level of THC, which is tested for, and may be of a high enough level to show up on your drug screening.

 What about CBN?

 While researchers have found that CBD does not show up on most drug screenings, a similar cannabinoid does – CBN.
 This is a derivative of THC, though, and is usually only problematic in products that contain higher levels of THC.

 Ultimately, being able to enjoy the benefits of CBD while also passing drug tests requires knowing a little more about the various CBD products on the market.

 - CBD Isolate – Any CBD product labeled as “pure CBD” or “CBD isolate” contains only one cannabinoid from the plant: CBD.
 There will be no THC or CBN, meaning that you have no worries about passing a drug test.
 However, pure CBD may be less effective than full-spectrum CBD, which includes a wide range of other cannabinoids and terpenes.